wildfly-extras/wildfly-mp-reactive-feature-pack/README.md

 the MicroProfile [Context Propagation](https://github.com/eclipse/microprofile-context-propagation) APIs from your application.

-**Note:** although the core context propagation mechanism works, we are still missing things in WildFly 19 for this to work properly.
-Currently the only things which are propagated properly are `cdi` and `application` (which essentially means the Thread Context ClassLoader)
+Note although the core context propagation mechanism works, we are still missing things in WildFly 20 for this to work totally.
+You currently get context propagation for the following:
+* `Application` - This propagates the Thread Context ClassLoader
+* `CDI` - propagates the CDI context
+* `Transaction` - **not** enabled by default, see the `context-propagation-jta` layer below

+What is missing is:
+* `Web` = propagation of parameter injected web context
+* `RestEasy` - propagation of parameter injected RestEasy context
+* `Security` - propagation of the security context

+This might still be enough for your application, and we hope to be able to add these soon.

 Layer Dependencies:
 * `cdi` - From WildFly's Full Feature Pack.
 It contains the `weld` subsystem which implements Jakarta EE CDI.
 * `microprofile-config` - From WildFly's Full Feature Pack.
 It contains the `microprofile-config-smallrye` subsystem which implements MicroProfile Config.
 * `reactive-streams-operators` - From this feature pack, as described in this document.

+#### context-propagation-jta
+The `context-propagation-jta` layer installs the ThreadContextProvider propagating transactions/

+Layer Dependencies:
+* `context-propagation` - From this feature pack, as described in this document.
 * `transactions` - From WildFly's Full Feature Pack.
 It contains the `transactions` subsystem which contains the `TransactionManager`.
 This is needed for propagation of the current transaction.